 To keep your little guy or gal from slipping in the bath, use a non-slip mat.
 It’s also a good idea to place some sort of mat on the tile right next to the tub for when the child gets out of the bath.
 Always, always, always supervise bath-time!

 Things like changing tables, high chairs, strollers, and car seats have safety straps that you should use to prevent your kiddo from falling.
 Remember, kids get squirmy!
 Don’t let them squirm their way right off the side.

 16. Be careful around the car.

 Keeping your child safe doesn’t stop at the home.
-It extends to your car.
-Make sure to take extra special care in the driveway – be vigilant for playing children.
+You need to make sure your kids are safe around the car, too.
+Take extra special care in the driveway – be vigilant for playing children.
 And when you’re driving with your child, do what you have to do to make sure that you don’t accidentally leave them in the backseat.
 You can put something that you need in the backseat next to them – your phone, purse, wallet, etc. – so that you’ll look back when you’ve reached your destination.

 17. Take care with the crib.

 Don’t put anything that can be grabbed and pulled, like a mobile, over the crib.
 Make sure that there’s nothing within reaching distance.
 This includes the cords from baby monitors – make sure that your baby monitor is a safe distance away and keep the cord hidden.

 When you place a baby to sleep, they need to be on their back.
 Don’t place any stuffed animals, pillows, blankets, or the like in the crib with them, as these are suffocation hazards.
 Watch the crib bumpers, too.